Data Integration

 Testing

-Since data integration is a continuous process, implementation needs to be as good as possible.
-The only way to ensure this is by rigorous testing before deployment to production
+Since data integration is a continuous process, implementation needs to be as robust as possible, created through rigorous testing before deployment to production.

-It is good practice to test on production data by taking a copy of the data and configuring testing instances of all involved applications or systems.
-Such end-to-end testing can be beneficial not only to the integration itself, but also to the other systems involved in the integration.
+It is good practice to test production data by copying it and configuring testing instances of all involved applications or systems.
+Such end-to-end testing can be beneficial not only to the integration itself but to the other systems involved in the integration.

 Data design